AdnenKhiari/CLMS/README.md

-# Book Borrowing Platform Overview
+# Book Borrowing Mini Project Overview

-This book borrowing platform is designed to streamline book management and borrowing processes, integrating various technologies, including React.js, Express.js, MySQL, Redis, Nginx, and Docker.
+This book borrowing Mini Project is designed to streamline book management and borrowing processes, integrating various technologies, including React.js, Express.js, MySQL, Redis, Nginx, and Docker.
 Here's a general overview with Redis used for user sessions:

 ## Key Features